Course overview Course overview

-> Illustrators working in entertainment will spend their careers creating compelling imagery for narrative and marketing purposes.
+Illustrators working in entertainment will spend their careers creating compelling imagery for narrative and marketing purposes.
 The best illustrators in entertainment inject a sense of gravity, mood, and energy, which draws consumers and players into the world the art portrays.
 This course focuses on the skills essential for good image-making, and also on those skills which elevate an illustration to the next tier of professionalism.
 We will discuss what makes a lasting, impactful piece of art, cover some of the techniques and tools you can use to maximize your chances of success, and build the habits necessary to conduct ourselves in a professional environment.
-COURSE NOTES: 1) This course is designed for intermediate to advanced artists, so a portfolio review is recommended.
-2) This course includes a weekly group critique wherein the instructor and the students will look at the students' work together and discuss constructive feedback.
-3) Lectures will be in both a pre-recorded and live format.
-Lectures will be delivered in a combined format: short pre-recorded videos and during weekly live sessions (live sessions are longer than our standard format).
+COURSE NOTE: This course is designed for intermediate to advanced artists, so a portfolio review is recommended.

-> Narrative Illustration and Characters WHAT YOU’LL LEARN
+Narrative Illustration and Characters WHAT YOU’LL LEARN

 Real heroes don't wear capes - they teach